shadowspawn/node-version-usage/README.md

 ## Suggested Compatible Format

-Very few of the supporting products document what they expect the file to contain!
 If you are creating the file, the format with full compatibility across current tests is:

 - single line with unix line ending
 - three part numeric version e.g. 14.5.0